 Janah, “Then I expect you will be of some use.
 When we are done with the room, I’ll give you what we have, as you have been so kind to do for us.”

 Pearce hesitates, "Um, the Chief Super might not take kindly to..."

 "There will be no remonstration, Constable.
 Perhaps a commendation.
 Keep your ears open, wide open.
 Take this number, call with anything."

 He closes the door, and leaves us on our own.

 I go to work, Janah’s mystery bloodhound.
 I sniff every article of clothing, shoes, sandals, jewelry, mousse, and deodorant.
 Not just the girl’s, mom and dad’s as well.

 If there is a trace of those scents, on or off the hotel grounds, I’ll know.

-> Janah agrees with Pearce.
-The girl’s room is too neat.
-Either she’d been taken someplace, changed clothes or been disrobed, then the bikini and sandals brought to the room, or she came in only briefly and someone else tried to make it appear she'd been here.
-Whoever it was did a quickie job, fortunately not a through one.
+Janah agrees with Pearce, to a point.
+If he's right either she’d been taken someplace, changed clothes or been disrobed, then the bikini and sandals brought to the room, or she came in only briefly and someone else tried to make it appear she'd been here.

-> I spot a few flakes of glitter on the counter, more on the floor under the vanity, “Nikko, see this?”
+I spot a few flakes of glitter on the counter, more on the floor under the vanity, “Nikko, see this?”